memaev/memaev/README.md

 ## 🚀 About Me
-I'm Mike from Ashkelon, Israel.
+I'm Mikhail from Ashkelon, Israel.
 16 yo

 ## 🛠 Skills